 Stella supports real Atari 2600 joysticks, paddles and driving controllers using the Stelladaptor and 2600-adaptor devices.

 Stella can use up to two adaptors; any extra ones are ignored.
 Stelladaptor devices will be automatically detected and configured.
-Stelladaptor devices must be plugged in before starting the application; actual controllers can be plugged/unplugged while the emulator is running, although you will need to restart the game currently being emulated.
+The actual controllers can be plugged/unplugged while the emulator is running, although you will need to restart the game currently being emulated.

 The detection and configuration is as follows: